 7 of our favourite books by Indigenous authors

 Would you like to read more fiction and non-fiction books by Indigenous authors?
-Books are a great way to dive into the incredibly rich First Nations history and culture, and we’re here to help you get started.
+Books are a great way to dive into the incredibly rich Indigenous history and culture, and we’re here to help you get started.

-Storytelling is woven into First Nations culture.
+Storytelling is woven into Indigenous culture.
 For thousands of years, Aboriginal and Torres Strait Islander peoples have been telling stories and passing them down through the generations.

 Today, a growing number of Indigenous authors are adding their voices to this tradition.
 From children’s books like Can You Dance? by Sally Morgan, to the powerful anthology of stories in Anita Heiss’ Growing Up Aboriginal in Australia, a plethora of books written by Indigenous authors have been published in recent years.